 When the IRS decides to begin collecting, they will file a Notice of Federal Tax Lien, which is a document that lets the public know that you owe a debt to the federal government.
-The purpose of this Las Vegas tax lien is to secure the government’s interest in your property until you pay the debt you owe.
-This lien attaches to all of your property, including your home, vehicles and any securities you own.
+Las Vegas tax lien secures the government’s interest in your property until you pay the debt you owe.
+This lien attaches to all of your property, including your home, vehicles, and any securities you own.

-The lien will also appear on your credit report, which may lower your credit score and make it more difficult for you to qualify for credit in the future.
+The lien will also appear on your credit report, which may lower your credit score.
+As a result, it will make it more difficult for you to qualify for credit in the future.
 If you buy new assets, the existing federal tax lien will attach to these assets as well.
 The lien will remain in place until your debt is paid or the statute of limitations expires.

 If you have a Las Vegas federal tax lien, you will have trouble selling or refinancing any of your assets, such as your home.
-The federal tax lien will usually take priority over any other liens on the property, which means that the IRS has the first right to collect any time the property changes hands.
+The federal tax lien will usually take priority over any other liens on the property.
+This means that the IRS has the first right to collect any time the property changes hands.

 Getting Rid of a Las Vegas Tax Lien

-If you have a federal tax lien in Las Vegas, getting rid of it as quickly as possible is in your best interest.
-The easiest way to get rid of the lien is to pay the full amount you owe to the IRS immediately.
-Because interest and penalties can accumulate on tax debt quickly, paying off the debt is usually the best choice even if you are forced to turn to credit cards to do so.
+If you have a Las Vegas tax lien, getting rid of it as quickly as possible is in your best interest.
+The easiest way to get rid of the lien is to pay the full amount you owe immediately.
+Paying off the debt is usually the best choice because interest and penalties can accumulate on tax debt quickly.

 If you are able to pay the debt, the IRS will release the federal tax lien within 30 days of receiving payment.
 Unfortunately, many taxpayers with a Las Vegas tax lien aren’t able to pay what they owe, even with financing.

-If you can’t pay your tax debt, you may be able to remove the tax lien from specific types of property through a process known as “discharge.”
+If you can’t pay your tax debt, you may be able to remove the tax lien from specific types of property.
+You can apply for a lien “discharge” to have the lien removed.
 Discharging the lien will allow you to sell or refinance the property in question without worrying about the IRS trying to collect.
 However, the discharge process can be complicated.

 A third way to get rid of a federal tax lien is through a voluntary withdrawal.
 This occurs when the IRS withdrawals its lien voluntarily.
 The IRS may withdraw an active tax lien if you have entered into an installment agreement with the IRS to repay the debt you owe.
 In general, the IRS won’t withdraw the lien until you have made three consecutive payments toward your debt.
-Other requirements also exist, so it’s wise to consult the tax relief professionals at Tax Samaritan if you are interested in solving your tax lien problem.
+Other requirements also exist, so it’s wise to consult the tax relief professionals like Tax Samaritan.

 Having a federal tax lien affects your finances in a variety of ways.
 In general, it is best to avoid this type of lien if at all possible.
 To avoid a federal tax lien: